droonga/droonga.org/reference/commands/search/index.md

 An array of column informations for each exported search result, ordered by [the `output` parameter](#query-output)'s `attributes`.

-Each column information is returned as a hash with following keys:
+Each column information is returned as a hash in the form of one of these three variations corresponding to the kind of values.
+The hash will have the following keys respectively:

+###### For Ordinal columns

 `name`
 : A string meaning the name (label) of the exported column.
 It is just same to labels defined in [the `output` parameter](#query-output)'s `attributes`.